-Therefore if anyone cleanses himself from the latter, he will be a vessel for honor, sanctified and useful for the Master, prepared for every good work. —2 Timothy 2: 21
+Therefore if anyone cleanses himself from the latter, he will be a vessel for honor, sanctified and useful for the Master, prepared for every good work.

-Vessels were quite common in Bible days.
+VESSELS WERE quite common in Bible days.
 Some, made of gold or silver, were used for decorative purposes.
 Others were made of clay and used for anything from carrying water to holding garbage or wastewater.
 Thus, some were called vessels of honor, and some vessels of dishonor.

 Take a moment and ask yourself, “What are the contents of my life?”
 Are the things filling your life pure, or are they wastewater?